-- 67.1 A permanent employee who has been continuously employed with KDNB for a minimum period of five years may make application to take a fixed period of time off work, in order to fulfil family or personal commitments or to pursue personal development without loss of job security. - 67.2 The terms and conditions under which an employee may take a career break are as follows: - (vi).
-The minimum period for a career break is six months.
-The maximum period for a career break is 12 months. - (vii).
-An employee must provide three months notice of a request to take a career break. - (viii).
-An employee who takes a career break must utilise any accrued annual leave as part of this break, - (ix).
-Any unpaid period of the career break will be regarded as leave without pay for the purpose of leave accrual and superannuation. - (x).
-At the commencement of the career break, employees must return their staff travel pass. - (xi).
-At the completion of the career break, an employee can return to a position at the same grade that they held before commencing the break.

-- (vii) Where there is no position immediately available at the same grade, the employee's skills and abilities will be assessed and they will be placed in another position at the same grade held before commencing the career break. - (viii) Applications for career breaks will be approved at KDNB's discretion.
+- 68.1 A permanent Employee who has been continuously employed with TJHB for a minimum period of five years may make application to take a fixed period of time off work, in order to fulfil family or personal commitments or to pursue personal development without loss of job security. - 68.2 The terms and conditions under which an Employee may take a career break are as follows: - (i) The minimum period for a career break is six months.
+The maximum period for a career break is 12 months. - (ii) An Employee must provide three months' notice of a request to take a career break. - (iii) An Employee who takes a career break must utilise any accrued annual leave as part of this break. - (iv) Any unpaid period of the career break will be regarded as leave without pay for the purpose of leave accrual and superannuation. - (v) At the commencement of the career break, Employees must return their staff travel pass. - (vi) At the completion of the career break, an Employee can return to a position at the same grade that they held before commencing the break. - (vii) Where there is no position immediately available at the same grade, the Employee's skills and abilities will be assessed and they will be placed in another position at the same grade held before commencing the career break. - (viii) Applications for career breaks will be approved at TJHB's discretion.